 This post may contain affiliate links.
 Please read our Disclosure Policy.

-Do you love homemade chicken soup?
-You won’t believe how easy my chicken soup is to make from scratch!
-I remember my grandmother making this chicken soup from scratch every time we went to visit.
+Does your Grandma make homemade chicken soup?
+I remember my grandmother making this chicken soup from scratch every time we visited.
 The memories come back every time I make it.
-She would dump the ingredients into a big soup pot, and magic happened as it cooked.
+She would dump the ingredients into a big soup pot; magic happened as it cooked.

-Classic chicken soup has onion, carrot, and celery.
-I have added turnip and rutabaga to my chicken soup recipe over the years, but I wanted to keep it close to my grandma’s recipe for this post.
+This classic chicken soup recipe has onion, carrot, and celery.
+Over the years, I have added parsnips, turnips, and rutabagas as well, with delicious results.
+In writing the recipe, I made these vegetables optional because I wanted to keep it close to my grandma’s recipe for this post.

 This soup is full of flavor from these spices and herbs:

-I used dried thyme and dried basil.
-I also used fresh garlic cloves because dried garlic powder doesn’t add the same flavors to the soup broth.
-Fresh parsley is also better than dried.
+- Garlic – I use fresh garlic cloves because dried garlic powder does not add the same flavors to the soup broth.

-I love making my chicken soup with a whole chicken.
+I love making my chicken soup using a whole chicken.
 The raw chicken cooks in the soup, adding incredible flavor!
-If you do not have a whole chicken on hand, you can easily use other chicken parts…it is best to use chicken with the bones as the bones add a lot of nutrients to the soup while cooking.
+If you do not have a whole chicken on hand, you can use other chicken parts…it is best to use bone-in chicken, as the bones add a lot of nutrients and flavor to the soup while cooking.

 Step 1: Add your raw whole chicken to a large stockpot.
 Add in low-sodium chicken broth, seasonings, vegetables, and water.